How to Find the Perfect Bangs for Your Face Shape

 It might be time to bid farewell to your forehead—the humble bang has never been more popular.
 Stats from Google suggest that we’re not just scouting out new bob hairstyles to try, but different kinds of bangs, too–some of our most searched favorites include Birkin bangs (inspired by the late Jane Birkin), and those belonging to a certain Sabrina Carpenter.

 But do you dare?
-Getting new fringe in may appeal in theory, but in practice it can be another story.
+Getting new bangs may be appealing in theory, but in practice it can be another story.
 Will it look good?
 Will I be able to style it myself at home?
 Will bangs suit my face?
 Since they take a while to grow out, it’s a good idea to heed our two hair experts’ advice and do your research before taking the plunge.
 The truth is that there is a set of bangs to suit everyone – all you need is some inspo, and the help of a good stylist.

 What to consider before getting bangs